McNeillJames/CP3402LearningJournals/LearningJournalW8.md

 Tested a learning experiment to see if it can improve study habits:

-Attempted to improve long term study session focus using Pomodoro technique
+Attempted to improve long term study session focus using Pomodoro technique:

     - Set a timer for 25 minutes and begin studying or working on a task.

     - When the timer goes off, take a 5-minute break to rest and recharge.

     - After the break, set the timer for another 25 minutes and continue studying or working.

 Test is to see if Breaking study and breaks into regular intervals   can assist in keeping focus in long study sessions.

 ## Resources/Links